Evertras/simple-homemanager/04-explain-outputs-function.md

 This `system` variable isn't magical, though.
 Nothing in this `let` has a magical name of any sort, it's all arbitrary.
-We could have set `steve = "x86_64-linux;"` if we wanted to.
+We could have set `steve = "x86_64-linux;"` if we wanted to (with a minor change later).
 So how do we use it?
 The next line answers that.

 ```nix
 pkgs = import nixpkgs { inherit system; };